FR | EN

 Annual growth over the last 30 years of the growing stock volume of broadleaves of +1.6% against +1.2% for conifers has been observed, thus illustrating the better long-term yield of broadleaved or mixed forests.

-On the other hand, the forest bird population indicator is stable since 1980, with a slight increase observed since 2010, reflecting the state of generalist forest bird populations but also the viability of the ecosystem.
+On the other hand, the forest bird population indicator is stable since 1980, with a slight increase observed since 2010.

 While forest area is increasing in Europe, and certain forest biodiversity indicators are stable, the growth of growing stock volume is slowing down each year [11].